-The HSEO Procurement Officer or his/her designee shall evaluate each submission to ensure the proposal meets the mandatory requirements as specified herein.
+HSEO Procurement Officer or his/her designee shall evaluate each submission to ensure the proposal meets the mandatory requirements as specified herein.
 No points will be assigned for these requirements.
 The purpose of this phase is to determine whether an Offeror's proposal is sufficiently responsive to the RFP to permit a complete evaluation.
 Each proposal will be reviewed for responsiveness.
 Failure to meet the mandatory requirements ("no pass") may be grounds for deeming the proposal non-responsive to the RFP and may result in non-consideration of the proposal.
-Proposals meeting the mandatory requirements ("pass") will be considered as per SECTION 4.2.
+Proposals meeting the mandatory requirements ("pass") will be considered as per Section 4.2.

-Mandatory requirements for the proposal are listed in SECTION 3.9 Proposal Forms and SECTION 3.10 Proposal Contents.
+Mandatory requirements for the proposal are listed in Section 3.9 Proposal Forms and Section 3.10 Proposal Contents.
 The State, at its sole discretion, may deem a proposal as non-responsive (i.e., "no pass") based on a conflict of interest.
-Any proposal on Proposal Transmittal Letter (Attachment 2) exceeding \$150,000 shall be deemed non-responsive (i.e., "no pass").
+Any proposal on Proposal Transmittal Letter (Attachment 2) exceeding \$600,000 shall be deemed non-responsive (i.e., "no pass").

-4.2 PROPOSAL EVALUATION CRITERIA (100 TOTAL POSSIBLE POINTS)
+4.2 PROPOSAL EVALUATION CRITERIA (200 TOTAL POSSIBLE POINTS)

-1. (Organization's Background, Capabilities, and Staffing 40 Α Offeror clearly describes company background and capabilities to perform and execute all services as categorized in the Scope of Work 15 В Offeror clearly describes previous experience within last five (5) years to demonstrate ability to perform all aspects of the Scope of Work 10 С Offeror clearly identifies the roles of key team members play for specific tasks to be performed and key team members' credentials and/or qualifications 10 D Offeror has no judgements, adverse contract actions, suspension, penalties or other actions relating to failure to perform 5 2. / Approach and Comprehensiveness of Proposal 30 Α Offeror's proposal clearly describes ability to accomplish the entire project in the allotted timeframe 10 В Offeror's proposal includes a work plan which clearly describes how tasks and subtasks will be executed 10 С Offeror's proposal describes work plan with timing, logistics, and assigned personnel 5 D Proposal is free from typos and grammatical errors, tabbed and in correct order, and all sections are thoroughly addressed 5 3.
-Project Timeline and Budget Sheet 10 Α Offeror's proposal includes comprehensive timeline of entire project 5 В Offeror's proposal includes itemized budget clearly defining cost for each task item 5 4.
-9 Sample Work Comparable to this Project 20 Α Offeror's proposal includes a minimum of three, maximum of five sample work comparable to this project 10 В Sample work is comprehensive demonstrating Offeror's abilities 10 Total Possible Points 100
+1. Organization's Background, Capabilities, and Staffing 60 Α Offeror clearly describes relevant experience and knowledge of Oʻahu energy 35 systems, market, environment, and policies and demonstrates ability to perform all services. В Offeror's background and capabilities to perform and execute all services as 10 categorized in the Scope of Work. С Offeror clearly identifies the roles that key team members play for specific tasks to 10 be performed and key team members' credentials and/or qualifications.
+D Offeror has no judgement, adverse contract actions, suspension or other penalties relating to failure to perform.
+5 0.5 Approach and Comprehensiveness of Proposal 95 Α Offeror's proposal clearly demonstrates a thorough understanding of the purpose and scope of the Offeror's responsibilities as related to the requirements of this RFP.
+35 В Offeror's proposal includes a work plan which clearly describes how tasks and 35 0 subtasks will be executed, including work breakdown structure form and 33 deliverable and milestone summary. · С Offeror's proposal describes work plan with timing, logistics, and assigned 15 personnel.
+D Proposal thoroughly addresses all sections and is free from typos and grammatical 10 errors, tabbed and in correct order.
+3. Project Timeline and Budget Sheet 40 Α Offeror's proposal includes comprehensive timeline of entire project which clearly 20 describes Offeror's ability to accomplish work in the allotted timeframe. В Offeror's proposal includes itemized project budget template that clearly defines 20 cost for each task item.
+4. Sample Work Comparable to this Project 5 Α Offeror's proposal includes sample work from the past five years comparable to 5 this project.
+Total Possible Points 200